project-faros/faros.dev/source/installation.rst

 Faros Installation
 ==================

-The Faros reference architecture is deployed by the Faros Cluster Manger.
+The Faros reference architecture is deployed by the Faros Cluster Manager.
 The cluster manager is controlled via a cli interface called `farosctl`.
 This CLI only needs to be installed on the bastion node.